-5. Architectural Style
+5. Architectural Characteristics

 - a.
-Determine dominant architectural style of the neighborhood (e.g. California bungalow, Mediterranean, Spanish, post WWII era tract) and incorporate contextual elements of that style to create cohesion within the neighborhood. - b.
-Make a stylistic change for the better when a neighborhood has no cohesive architectural style or if the surrounding structures are of a poor quality and style. - c.
-Use architectural embellishment appropriately to give the building human scale, and to provide additional design interest and detail upon closer view of the building. - d.
+Determine whether a significant architectural style is present in the neighborhood (e.g. California bungalow, Mediterranean, Spanish, post WWII era tract) and, if so, incorporate contextual elements of that style to create cohesion within the neighborhood. - b.
+Make a design change for the better when a neighborhood has no cohesive architectural style or if the surrounding structures are of a poor quality and style. - c.
+Use architectural detailing appropriately to give the building human scale, and to provide additional design interest and detail upon closer view of the building. - d.
 Provide continuous visual interest by including architectural design elements to the sides and rear of the building in addition to the front façade.